Logarithmic Fulton--MacPherson configuration spaces: Moduli space of points on expansions

-Proposition~\ref{prop:tropmoduli_grid} gives the Artin fans $\gridexp$ and $\gridexpfam$ fitting into the bottom of the following commutative diagram.
-The universal family $\eta\colon \X \to \gridexp$ is obtained by the top pullback square.
+\begin{proposition} The stack $\gridexp$ is equipped with a flat and representable family of grid expansions $\eta\colon \X \to \gridexp$, which is logarithmically smooth and has reduced fibres. \end{proposition} \begin{proof} Proposition~\ref{prop:tropmoduli_grid} gives the flat family $\gridexpfam \to \gridexp$ with reduced fibres.
+The family $\eta\colon \X \to \gridexp$ is obtained by the following pullback.
 Note that along a strict morphism, the pullback in algebraic stacks coincides with the pullback in fine and saturated logarithmic stacks.